 Booking in advance

-When it comes to the difference between the exercises, the oragnetheory offers access to the whole studio so you don’t have to worry about equipment.
+When it comes to the difference between the exercises, the Oragnetheory offers access to the whole studio so you don’t have to worry about equipment.

 Peloton bike or tread

-Peloton Bootcamp Benefits
+Peloton Bootcamp instructors

-- Select Bike or Tread Bootcamp (In the workout tab choose the category called “bike bootcamp” or “tread bootcamp”)
+- Select Bike or Tread Bootcamp (In the workout tab choose the category called “bike bootcamp” or “tread bootcamp”).

 - Filter by difficulty or duration (You can further filter the class by the type, time, instructor, etc.)

 - You can do the class with or without cardio equipment (You don’t have to own a bike or tread.
 Simply substitute the cardio time for any exercise of choice.
-More on that later)
+More on that next.)

-Can I do peloton Bootcamp without a treadmill?
-As a whole, you can do peloton Bootcamp without a treadmill by substituting the treadmill for any piece of cardio equipment (bike, rower, elliptical), running outdoors, or even walking up and down the stairs.
-Each time when the instructor starts cardio part you just do your cardio of choice.
+- You can also do outdoor running, or even walk up and down the stairs.
+Each time when the instructor starts the cardio part you just do your cardio of choice.

-#1 Peloton Bootcamp With Elliptical
+Peloton Bootcamp with Elliptical

 Instead of using a treadmill, you can do a peloton Bootcamp with an elliptical.
 To get started simply turn on your peloton app and run your favorite class.
-Place the laptop or tablet in your eyesight that you can see and hear the instructions.
+Place the laptop or tablet in your eyesight so that you can see and hear the instructions.

 During the running phase, you simply use the elliptical.
 After the run, you get off the elliptical and start your strength training part with the dumbbells or kettlebells.

-TIP: When you do the elliptical, keep the heels on the platform all the time and try to avoid bouncing up and down.
+PRO TIP: When you do the elliptical, keep the heels on the platform all the time and try to avoid bouncing up and down.
 This will help you engage your glutes better.